 Plan a Pet-Friendly Trip to Arizona’s National Parks

 With iconic national parks like the Grand Canyon, and lesser known sites, such as Chiricahua National Monument, Arizona has many treasures to behold.
 If you’re planning a pet-friendly trip to Arizona, having the pet policies at all the national park attractions will help you decide which pet-friendly national parks in Arizona make your itinerary.

 GoPetFriendly named Grand Canyon National Park as the top pet-friendly attraction in Arizona!
 Pets are welcome on the entire 13-mile Rim Trail, in the campground at at Yavapai Lodge.
-If you plan to hike below the rim, make arrangements with the kennel at the South Rim, as pets aren’t allowed on those hiking trails.
+If you plan to hike below the rim, make arrangements for your pet to stay at the kennel at the South Rim.

 GoPetFriendly.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.

 The login page will open in a new tab.
 After logging in you can close it and return to this page.